QuaSi-Software/Documentation/docs/resie_description_components.md

 P_{el,HP,temp. \ dependent}  = P_{el,HP,rated} (1 + f_{HP,P_{el} reduction} \ (T_{HP,sink,out,current} - T_{HP,sink,out,rated}))
 $$

-With this method, the actual temperature-dependend relation of thermal and electrical power need to be determined using the temperature-dependend COP described earlier.
+With this method, the actual temperature-dependent relation of thermal and electrical power need to be determined using the temperature-dependent COP described earlier.

 [^Stiebel-EltronTool]: Stiebel-Eltron Heat Pump Toolbox: [https://www.stiebel-eltron.com/toolbox/waermepumpe/](https://www.stiebel-eltron.com/toolbox/waermepumpe/)

 #### Part load efficiency

 The COP of the modeled heat pump depends not only on the temperatures of the sink and the source but also on the current part load ratio (PLR).
-The COP can be corrected using a part load factor (PLF) that is dependend of the PLR.
+The COP can be corrected using a part load factor (PLF) that is dependent of the PLR.
 The definition of the PLR and the PLF is given below:

-PLR (part load ratio) \(= \frac{\text{power (el. or th.) of demand or availability in current time step}}{\text{maximum power (el. or th.) of heat pump at current temperatures}} \)
+PLR (part load ratio) \(= \frac{\text{power (el. or th.) of demand or availability in current timestep}}{\text{maximum power (el. or th.) of heat pump at current temperatures}} \)

 PLF (part load facor = adjustment factor for COP):  \(COP_{part-load} = COP_{full-load} * PLF(PLR) \)

 The literature provides different examples for the correlation of the COP to the PLR (see section "Overview" for literature examples).
-This relation is non-linear as shown for example in the following figure given the part-load-dependend COP of an inverter-driven ENRGI-Heatpump at different temperature levels (Source: Enrgi[^2]).
+This relation is non-linear as shown for example in the following figure given the part-load-dependent COP of an inverter-driven ENRGI-Heatpump at different temperature levels (Source: Enrgi[^2]).

 ![COP in part load](fig/COP_Teillast.png)

 [^2]: [https://enrgi.de/wp-content/uploads/2022/08/Datenblatt_ecoGEO_B-C_1-9kW.pdf](https://enrgi.de/wp-content/uploads/2022/08/Datenblatt_ecoGEO_B-C_1-9kW.pdf)

-The part-load behaviour depends also on the type of the heat pump (on-off or inverter heat pump), as shown for example in Bettanini2003[^Bettanini2003] or in Socal2021[^Socal2021].
+The part-load behavior depends also on the type of the heat pump (on-off or inverter heat pump), as shown for example in Bettanini2003[^Bettanini2003] or in Socal2021[^Socal2021].
 For illustration, the following figure is taken from the latter reference to demonstrate the different part load factors of the COP (y-axis) at different part load ratios for different heat pump technologies:

 ![Heat pump part load factor (PLF)](fig/Socal2021_PLFfromPLR_angepasst.jpg)

-Taking the correction factor curve from the figure above for inverter heat pumps, the maximum part load factor is reached at 50 % part load with an increas of the COP by about 10%.
+Taking the correction factor curve from the figure above for inverter heat pumps, the maximum part load factor is reached at 50 % part load with an increase of the COP by about 10%.
 Contrary, in Toffanin2019[^Toffanin2019], the part load factor is assumed to be much higher, reaching its maximum at 25 % part load ratio with a part load factor of 2.1 (efficiency increase of 110 %).
 These discrepancies illustrate the wide range of literature data and the difficulty in finding a general part load curve.
-In Lachance2011[Lachance2021^], several part load curces are compared.
+In Lachance2011[Lachance2021^], several part load curves are compared.

 The figure above shows also the difference of the part load factor comparing on-off and inverter heat pumps as well as the defined on-off losses in DIN EN 14825 for the calculation of the seasonal coefficient of performance (SCOP).

 As described in the section "General description of HP", the COP is defined as the ratio of the heat output \(\dot{Q}_{HP,out}\) and the electrical input power \(P_{el,HP}\).
-The shown curves for the part load factor affecs only the ratio of heat output to electrical input power and there is no information available on the acutal change of the two dimensions.
+The shown curves for the part load factor affects only the ratio of heat output to electrical input power and there is no information available on the actual change of the two dimensions.
 Therefore, the heat output of the heat pump itself is assumed to be linear in part load operation between \(\dot{Q}_{HP,out,min}\) at \(PLF_{HP,min}\) and \(\dot{Q}_{HP,out,max}\) at PLR = 1.0 as shown in the figure below.
-This leads to a non-linear relation of the power input to the part load ratio that was found more relalistic as for inverter heat pumps, the observed efficiency change is mostly due to an efficiency change of the frequency converter and motor of the compressor.
+This leads to a non-linear relation of the power input to the part load ratio that was found more realistic as for inverter heat pumps, the observed efficiency change is mostly due to an efficiency change of the frequency converter and motor of the compressor.
 (QUELLE ToDo)

 ![Thermal power of heatpump in partload](fig/221018_WP_Teillast_Heizleistung.svg)

 It is also important to note, that the typical PLF-curve for inverter-driven heat pumps is not invertible and can therefore not be used directly to calculate the PLR from PLF.
 Although, this needed for an operation strategy that uses limited availability or demand of the electrical or thermal power.
 To handle this problem, the PLF-curve is not used directly:

-During preprocessing, the given curve of the PLF in dependece of the PLR (see orange curve in figure below as excample) is discretised.
+During preprocessing, the given curve of the PLF in dependence of the PLR (see orange curve in figure below as example) is discretized.
 Then, the electrical input power (yellow curve) is calculated at each discretization using the assumption of a linear thermal power output (grey curve) in part load operation.
-As the relation of the power input to the thermal power output is defined by the COP that is changing in every timestept, any COP can be chosen for this initial calculation during the preprocessing.
+As the relation of the power input to the thermal power output is defined by the COP that is changing in every timestep, any COP can be chosen for this initial calculation during the preprocessing.
 For this example, a COP of 4 is chosen.
 This process results in two value tables for the electrical input power and the thermal output power.
 The latter one is, according to the assumption made above, a straight line as shown in the figure.

 ![non-linear part load power curve of heat pump](fig/230119_PartLoadPowerCurve.JPG)